ScribesZone/ModelScript/docs/methods/status.rst

 The following information should be present in the status file:

-* what have been done
+* what have been done,
-* what is partially working and have to be continued / improved
+* what is partially working and have to be continued / improved,
-* what remains to be done.
+* what remains to be done.,
+* a short synthesis.

 Add other information when necessary (for instance bug found or issues encountered during the realisation of the task, a reference